ericbutler555/eb-grid/README.md

   </tbody>
 </table>

 **Note:** You can also **add a breakpoint prefix to any of the above padding classes,** to set padding specifically for a certain breakpoint.
-For example. an (admittedly insane) element with `class="col tab-pad-r lap-pad desk-pad-all"` would have no padding in phone-sized viewports, 10px of right padding at 768px or wider, 10px of left and right padding at 992px or wider, and 10px of left, right, top, and bottom padding at 1200px or wider.
+For example. an (insane) element with `class="col tab-pad-r lap-pad desk-pad-all"` would have no padding in phone-sized viewports, 10px of right padding at 768px or wider, 10px of left and right padding at 992px or wider, and 10px of left, right, top, and bottom padding at 1200px or wider.

 -----